criblio/logstream-aws-autoscale-hook/ec2-managed-linux/README.md

 # LogStream Worker Group with Autoscaling Scale Down Hooks

 This solution borrows HEAVILY from the [AWS EC2 Autoscaling Group Examples](https://github.com/aws-samples/amazon-ec2-auto-scaling-group-examples) repo.
-This repo will deploy a LogStream worker group as an Autoscaling Group, as well as a lambda connected as a lifecycle hook for EC2 Termination requests.
+This repo will deploy a LogStream worker group as an Autoscaling Group, as well as an EC2 instance that runs a python script to serve as a lifecycle hook for EC2 Termination requests.

 ## Why?